precocity/gcp-retail-workshop-2018/airflow/README.md

 * `cd ~/gcp-retail-workshop-2018/scripts`
 * `./02_variableSubstitution.sh`

 >The first command isn't necessary unless your GOOGLE_CLOUD_PROJECT environment variable doesn't match your project name.
 If you do need it, substitute your project id for the [PROJECT_ID] placeholder.

+>Verify that your GOOGLE_CLOUD_PROJECT matches your project id.
+If it doesn't, run the following:

+`export GOOGLE_CLOUD_PROJECT=[PROJECT_ID]`

-The third command should already have been run as part of the BigQuery lab exercises.
+>The third command should already have been run as part of the BigQuery lab exercises.

 >Note: Unless otherwise explicitly stated, all the commands below are to be executed in Cloud Shell as-is.
 If you have already run the `git clone` command, it is not necessary to do it again.